ServiceInnovationLab/serviceinnovationlab.github.io/_services_projects/20-year-emtech-landscape.md

 ### Technology to focus on

-With such a vast array of technology in the landscape, the lab identified seven key areas of technology that should be given a high priority focus.
+With such a vast array of technology in the landscape, the Lab identified seven key areas of technology that should be given a high priority focus.

 - Artificial Intelligence
 - Spatial Computing